squid314/java-game-of-life/life-steps.md

 Next, go to the `Project Settings` -> `Project` section and select the JDK you just set up where it says `<No SDK>` currently.
 This will default new projects to the correct JDK when you start up.
-Also select the default language level of `8 - Lambdas, type annotations, etc.`
+Also select the default language level of `8 - Lambdas, type annotations, etc.` That should be everything for this screen.
+Select `OK` to head back to the startup screen.

+Now you will open the project.
 You should be able to find an "Open..." option directly in front of you or from the "File" menu.
 Navigate to the `life` directory you've been working in and open the project (select the directory and then "Open").
 You will get a new coding window set up for your project.